 This specific issue defines who would bring a valuable remedy and which specialists can help shed some light on how the problem is addressed.
 This consumer analysis will try to determine the needs and expectations of the end-user about a specific issue.

 This stage aims for the teams behind the process to ‘become a customer,’ putting aside their pre-existing ideas about the issue to address the unaddressed or unconsidered expectations of people who typically encounter it.

 Read Also: 17 Tips to Improve Design Thinking

-In this stage, we integrate and review the analysis to derive conclusions from the data that will help identify our problem statement and guide proposals in step three.
+In this stage, we integrate and review the analysis to derive conclusions from the data to help identify our problem statement and guide proposals in step three.
 The corresponding issue statement will be described in human-centered terminology rather than focused solely on market goals.
 From this one, the team goes to the third step of Design Thinking, Ideate.

-The objective is to come up with as many ideas as feasible, thinking “outside the box” to identify potential alternatives to the problem-statement as described in the second stage.
+The objective is to come up with as many ideas as feasible, thinking “outside the box” to identify potential alternatives to the problem statement described in the second stage.
 Embracing the mindset that ‘there are no wrong solutions’ at the beginning of this phase allows teams to participate in open imagination and extend the issue field.

 In the fourth phase of the Design Thinking method, you transform your designs from the third stage into prototypes.
-A prototype is basically a scaled-down variant of a new product or service — be it a basic cardboard model or a more engaging bitmap picture.
-It emphasizes on creativity and provides an impetus to improve by doing so.
+A prototype is a scaled-down variant of a new product or service — be it a basic cardboard model or a more engaging bitmap picture.
+It emphasizes creativity and provides an impetus to improve by doing so.
 Here, the team can generate a range of scaled-down iterations of the development project or attributes embedded inside it centered on the shortlist described during the third stage.
-It is necessary to remember that this step is not about reinforcing finished concepts, but about enhancing, re-examining, or dismissing ideas generated in the preceding steps on the grounds of the user interface.
+It is necessary to remember that this step is not about reinforcing finished concepts but about enhancing, re-examining, or dismissing ideas generated in the preceding steps on the grounds of the user interface.